nextlab-ai/docusaurus/docs/02_Features/02_IPTest/03_TWAMP.md

 - **Maximum Latency:** Longest round-trip time observed during measurements.

 Pressing the "Reset" button will reset the statistics and begin recalculating them from the moment it is pressed.
-This action does not affect the statistics that will be uploaded and displayed in the history menu.
+This action does not affect the statistics that will be uploaded and displayed in the results history.

 ### Log

 Log lines will be displayed in real-time, containing detailed information about ongoing TWAMP measurements.
 Pressing the "Clear" button will clear the loglines.
-This action does not affect the log records that will be uploaded and displayed in the history menu.
-You can still download the complete log in the History menu.

 ## TWAMP : Responder Mode